-10 cat-friendly houseplants that are easy to take care of
+10 pet-friendly houseplants — that are easy to take care of

 - Water as soon as the a few top inches of soil are completely dry.

-Plants that are toxic to cats
+Plants that are toxic to pets

 Hopefully you’ve been inspired to buy a few of these pet safe houseplants.
-Now you know what plants to look for, but here are some plants that are toxic to cats:
+Now you know what plants to look for, but here are some plants that are toxic to pets:

 - Lily.